 Integrate care and patient-oriented research

 The new hospital building is designed to promote even better collaboration between medical care, research and education.
 For example, outpatient clinic and patient rooms are adapted to allow both examinations and patient-oriented research to be conducted.
 Many natural meeting places between health care and academia can also be found here.
-A new research facility is being built directly adjacent to the hospital and proximity to Karolinska Institutet, which is an important factor for creating the best opportunities for patient-oriented research.
+A new research facility is built directly adjacent to the hospital and proximity to Karolinska Institutet, which is an important factor for creating the best opportunities for patient-oriented research.

 Functional and Scandinavian with a human touch

 The objective is to create an environment that is safe for patients, as well as functional and pleasant.
 Interior furnishings feature Scandinavian materials throughout the hospital, while glass facades, atriums and green areas provide light and greenery.
-The environmental standards are high and the University Hospital will be one of the most environmentally friendly and sustainable in the world.
+The environmental standards are high and the University Hospital is one of the most environmentally friendly and sustainable in the world.

 Meeting future health care needs